davejamesmiller/laravel-breadcrumbs-test/README.md

 - Update `repositories` and `require` sections in `composer.json`
 - Update `debug`, `key`, `providers` and `aliases` in `config/app.php`
 - Update `path` in `config/session.php`
-- Update `scripts/setup.sh` to include the new version
+- Update `scripts/setup.sh` to include the new version (if required)
 - Run `scripts/setup.sh`
 - Test it and update as needed
 - Commit and push changes